albertoirurueta/irurueta-android-glutils/README.md

 - GLTextureView: a view to to draw OpenGL scenes within a texture.
 Contrary to GLSurfaceView, GLTextureView belongs to the normal view hierarchy, allowing the view to be subject to common view animations and effects such as background transparency for view composition.
-  GLTextureView can be extender or composed into other views.
+  GLTextureView can be extended or composed into other views.
 Any renderer compatible with GLSurfaceView is also compatible with GLTextureView.
 - Pinhole camera and camera matrices utilities.